National Eligibility cum Entrance Test (Undergraduate): Exam pattern and structure

 There are a total of 180 questions asked in the exam, 45 questions each from Physics, Chemistry, Botany and Zoology.
 Each correct response fetches 4 marks and each incorrect response gets -1 negative marking.
-The exam duration is 3 hours 20 minutes (200 min).
+The exam duration is 3 hours (180 min).
 The exam is of 720 marks (maximum marks).

-Since 2021, there has been a significant alteration in the format of the question paper.
-The latest structure includes two sections, i.e. A and B, in all four subjects, namely Physics, Chemistry, Botany, and Zoology.
-Section A comprises 35 mandatory questions, while Section B contains 15 questions, out of which 10 questions are to be answered, leading to a total of 200 questions, with 180 questions that can be answered.

 Syllabus

 NEET (UG) syllabus consists of the core concepts of Physics, Chemistry and Biology taught in classes 11 and 12 as prescribed by the NCERT.

 Organizing body

 The National Testing Agency (NTA) has been made the nodal agency for conduct of all India competitive exams and conducts NEET (UG) from 2019.
 The Central Board of Secondary Education conducted NEET between 2013 and 2018 before the setting of NTA.

-Opposition
+Opposition and Criticisms

 The introduction of NEET has received opposition from some entities, most notably the state of Tamil Nadu.
 The bulk of the major political parties represented in the state, including the AIADMK and the ruling DMK have expressed resistance to the test on multiple grounds.
+Notably many of these states had regional State Boards which taught slightly different materials in the 11th and 12th grade posing a significant disadvantage for aspirants.

+Albert P'Rayan writing for The Hindu criticized NEET for introducing a Unified Standard Testing Examination that has encouraged the emergence of various coaching institutions in India which end up favoring the rich, urban and of those part of the historical Indian upper caste.
+A 2023 report that interviewed 38 of the top 50 in NEET-2023, revealed that all but one had undergone some level of coaching.
+Among the 50, 29 belonged to the general category and 37 of the 50 also studied in urban area schools and reported investing significant amounts of money in coaching.
+To address these disparities, initiatives like the National Level Common Entrance Examination (NLCEE) stepped in, offering free online coaching during the COVID-19 pandemic.

+NEET-UG has also been criticized for not setting up a minimum qualifying percentage for each individual subject.
+A 2017 report that analyzed the results of 1,990 students who got admitted to MBBS with 0, single digit and negative marks in individual subjects through heavy donations.